AlertMend/AlertMend.io/public/blog/graceful-shutdown-kubernetes.md

 author: "Arvind Rajpurohit"
 ---

-# Graceful Shutdown in Kubernetes: Ensuring Safe Pod Termination

-Learn how to gracefully shut down Kubernetes Pods to prevent broken connections, dropped tasks, and data loss.

 ## The Problem

 When Kubernetes terminates a pod, it sends a SIGTERM signal.
 If your application doesn't handle this properly, you can experience: